alibaba/cloud-kernel/Documentation/vm/kidled.rst

 Usage
 =====

-There are two sysfs files and one memory cgroup file, exported by kidled.
+There are two sysfs files and two memory cgroup file, exported by kidled.
 Here are their functions:

 * ``/sys/kernel/mm/kidled/scan_period_in_seconds``